Date: Jan-March 2016

 I’ll read one or two more with your permission.

-“Meditation is to find out whether the brain, with all its activities, all its experiences, can be absolutely quiet.
-Not forced, because the moment you force, there again is duality, the entity that says, ‘I would like to have marvellous experiences, therefore I must force my brain to be quiet’ – you will never do it.
-But if you begin to enquire, watch, observe, listen to all the movements of thought, its conditioning, its pursuits, its fears, its pleasures, watch how the brain operates, then you will see that the brain becomes extraordinarily quiet; that quietness is not sleep but is tremendously active and therefore quiet.
-A big dynamo that is working perfectly, hardly makes a sound; it is only when there is friction that there is noise.”
+‘The entity that says, ‘I would like to have marvelous experiences, therefore I must force my brain to be quiet’, will never do it.
+But if you begin to inquire, observe, listen to all the movements of thought, its conditioning, its pursuits, its fears, its pleasures, watch how the brain operates, then you will see that the brain becomes extraordinarily quiet; that quietness is not sleep but is tremendously active and therefore quiet.’

 One last bit.

 KJ reading: ‘Meditation is hard work.
 It demands the highest form of discipline—not conformity, not imitation, not obedience—but a discipline which comes through constant awareness, not only of the things about you outwardly, but also inwardly.
 So meditation is not an activity of isolation, but is action in daily (everyday) life which demands cooperation, sensitivity and intelligence.’

 Obviously, one’s daily life demands cooperation, sensitivity, and intelligence.
 So, it is action in daily life.

 ‘Without laying the foundation of a righteous life, meditation becomes an escape and therefore has no value whatsoever.
 A righteous life is not the following of social morality, but the freedom from envy, greed and the search of (for) power—all of which (which all) breed enmity.
 The freedom from all these does not come through the activity of will but by being aware of them through self-knowing.
 Without knowing the activities of the self, meditation becomes sensuous excitement, and therefore has (of) very little significance.’ (p.6)